The Promise of Roberts Field

 Angus graduated from Hampshire College in 2014 with a BA in music and a concentration in piano performance and conducting.
 Angus was a candidate for the Ottorino Respighi Prize in Conducting at the inaugural New York Conducting Workshop, and he attended the Yarn/Wire Institute at Stony Brook University in 2017.
 Angus brings elements of drama, music, and the outdoors to his work at Studio Creative Play and the Roberts Field School.
 He and Studio Creative Play teacher and RFS parent Gigi Chew co-founded Spark Arts, a summer program for children drawing on their love of art, music, and nature.

-KYLE FERLIC ANTHONY has been with the Studio Creative Play community since 2012, and this year marks her fourth year with Roberts Field School as a first and second grade co-teacher.
+KYLE FERLIC ANTHONY has been with the Studio Creative Play community since 2012, and this year marks her fifth year with Roberts Field School in the Lyra classroom.
 In the classroom, she works to create an environment conducive to imagination, curiosity, and exploration.
 Enamored with the world around her and constantly striving to learn more, Kyle hopes to engage her students and stir in them the same intrepid curiosity.
 She looks forward to fielding and asking questions, tromping through the park in all seasons, and weaving together a community in the classroom and out in the world.

 Kyle graduated with a B.A. in Art History from Ohio State University in 2008, and continued on to earn her M.A. in Art Therapy from New York University.
 Kyle has worked with children in a school setting as an art therapist and has also worked in many communities in New York City as a teaching artist.
 As a practicing artist herself, and an ardent art and art history lover, Kyle enjoys weaving art across disciplines in a hands-on, immersive way.
 It is Kyle’s belief that no matter what path the child takes later in life, if immersed in the arts early on they will grow up viewing the world through a creative lens and approach challenges from a unique and flexible perspective.